 Before you do anything else, decide whether or not you truly want to remain on the college waitlist.
 Most schools ask you to elect whether or not you want to keep your application under consideration.
 When you do, you may also have the opportunity to include a brief update on your application profile.
 Even if you only get a few lines for your response, be thoughtful in your reply.
 Mention any significant grade improvements since you sent your last transcript or confirm why that schools remains your top choice.

-Another consideration is that housing options might become limited when you’re accepted from the waitlist.
+Another consideration is that housing options narrow by the time you hear back from the waitlist.
 If you love the school enough, this might not be a big deal.
 But if you wanted to choose a friend as a roommate or had your heart set on the dorm with the cafeteria on the first floor, you likely won’t get to make those top picks.
 For some, housing might not be a deal breaker, but it could be if there are particularly inconvenient or old dorms that most students try to avoid.

 Finally, look at the date you can expect to hear back about your waitlist status.
-If it’s later than the acceptance deadlines of other schools you’ve been admitted to, you’re running a fairly large risk in waiting.
+If it’s later than the acceptance deadlines of other schools, you’re running a fairly large risk in waiting.
 You can always rescind your acceptance from another school, but your parents will likely have to pay a deposit soon after you respond with a yes.
 If they’re not willing to lose that money (which is certainly understandable) then you should seriously rethink your waitlist options.

 Do Most Waitlist Candidates Get Accepted?